Clasc/pokemon-dnd-companion/README.md

 - Separation of state shape from presentation
 - Selector-based Zustand consumption to minimize re-renders
 - Declarative, prop-driven visual components
+- Modular and organized codebase for improved maintainability and scalability

 ---